ellexus/mistral_plugins/docs/mistral_elasticsearch_plugin_manual.md

 index number `mistral-00000N`.
 This allows for easy managing of the indexes in Kibana using lifecycle policies and rollover.
-Previously the default was to  create indexes with a date appended, by default these would be named `mistral-yyyy-MM-dd`.
+Previously the default was to  create indexes with a date appended, by default these would be named `mistral-YYYY-MM-DD`.
 This allows for easy manual management of historic data.
 The old behaviour can be restored with the `-d` option if preferred.